psergus/ngWYSIWYG/README.md

 ## Contributers

-Special thanks to all the contributions thus far!
+Special thanks to all the contributions!

 ## License